TheMohdSuhail/ReactLearning/learn/Notes.md

 then make a reducer that will update the information depending on the action type.
 Finally, you’ll use the reducers to create a default store using combineReducers

+Step 3 — Dispatching Changes in a Component

+Your Redux store is now all set up and ready for changes.
+In the next tep you’ll dispatch actions from a component to update the data.

+In this step, you’ll import and call your actions from your component.
+You’ll use a method called dispatch to send the action and you’ll dispatch the actions inside of event handlers for the form and the button .
+By the end of this step, you’ll have a working application that combines a Redux store and your custom components.
+You’ll be able to update the Redux store in real time and will be able to display the information in your component as it changes.